A Leader in Sustainability and Environmental Management

 In 2008, the Office of Environmental Quality (OEQ) and other EMS Departments proudly accepted the first certification of the City’s Environmental Management System to the ISO 14001 standard.
 This system continues to drive change toward minimizing pollution, eliminating risk, compliance with regulations, and continual improvement.

-In 2020, OEQS developed the City’s first Environmental Accomplishments Report, based on the objectives of the EMS.
+We are pleased to present the 2022 Environmental Accomplishments Report, based on the objectives of the EMS.
 The report highlights how the City of Dallas complies with environmental laws and regulations and continually strives to improve our environmental performance.

 The Green Team Blog and Articles